zanesterling/rts/LOG.md

 # Development log

+## 2024-02-21
+The other night I fixed the bug with #1.
+My solution was to assume that the unit is square, and find all tiles overlapping it.
+Then I check if any is a wall, and fail the move if so.

 ## 2024-02-20
 Tonight I'm gonna make collision with the walls.
 The steps are:
 1. If you would move into a wall, don't move.